- Explore Bergen’s cobbled streets and hilly neighborhoods with a local

 This is your chance to take in the views of Norway's longest and deepest fjord, called Sognefjord.
 While here, you can head for Fjærland's village center, called Mundal, and visit the Norwegian Booktown, which consists of several second-hand bookshops, some that are combined with cafés, art galleries, and souvenir shops located in old farmhouses and sheds.

-Continue the drive to Solvorn and stay two nights at Walaker Hotel.
+Continue the drive to Solvorn and stay a night at Walaker Hotel.
 This friendly property is the oldest family-run hotel in Norway, with over 370 years of history.
-Each night at 7:30pm, the hotel staff hosts a four-course gourmet feast with wine for guests.
+At 7:30 pm, the hotel staff hosts a four-course gourmet feast with wine for guests.

 Day 5: Ferry to Urnes - Drive to Bergen

-This morning, you'll take a scenic 35-minute ferry across the Lusterfjord between Solvorn and Urnes to see a wooden church built in the 12th century.
+This morning, you'll take a scenic 35-minute ferry across the Lusterfjord to the village of Ornes to see a wooden church built in the 12th century.
 A UNESCO World Heritage Site, this Romanesque structure (and Norway's oldest place of worship) is an outstanding example of traditional Scandinavian wooden architecture, bringing together traces of Celtic art and Viking traditions.
 Your ticket will include a fascinating 45-minute guided tour.

 Stay and have lunch in the village before driving back to Bergen on the scenic route.
-Travel along the south side of Sognefjord by catching the short ferry crossing (Manheller to Fodnes) towards Flåm.
-Continue through Gudvangen and make your way towards Bergen.
+This includes traveling along the south side of Sognefjord by catching the short ferry crossing (Manheller to Fodnes) towards the village of Flåm—a great place to stretch your legs and snap some photos.
+Then, continue through Gudvangen and make your way towards Bergen.
 Arrive with enough time to enjoy your last night in Norway!

 Day 6: Depart Bergen